milad1367/react-native-sensors/README.md

+## react native snsors :
+The project has used native response, redux and expo.this projrct does not have ui.my goal was to use redux and expo sdk in the react-native.I wanted to showcase an extraordinary structure with the leadership of redux and hosting the react-native.
+The project consists of three GPS sensors,pedometer and a gyroscope.

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).